 You might need fresh new content or maybe you need help with research to guide your decisions.
 If you aren’t sure exactly what deliverables you need, then your newly hired SEO specialist needs the skillset to plot out your next marketing steps.

 Regardless of where you’re at, you’ll want to help your SEO specialist hit the ground running with clear goals.

 When a friend or loved one asks you for a favor, don’t you always wish they’d tell you what the favor is first?
 Taking on an unclear task can be challenging or unappealing.

 That’s why in order to hire an SEO specialist that can truly help your business, you should try figuring out what issues you’re having.
-Here are some concerns you could list:
+Here are some 10 common website concerns that business owners have:

 - When I search for my business name, my website doesn’t come up

 - When I search for services my business offers, my website is below my competitors

 - I am not getting any phone calls or messages on my website

 - My business doesn’t show up in Google Maps